reflexsoar/reflex-docs/docs/detections/index.md

 * **Daily Schedule**: specific days and hours to run detection from

 ### _Exclusions_
-* **New Exclusion**: define specific exclusions to the detection without modifying the base query
+* **New Exclusion**: define specific exclusions to the detection without modifying the base query to prevent a detection rule from firing on very specific criteria

+    * Click `New Exclusion` to add as many exclusions as required
+    * Exclusions are client-specific and enable you to effectively modify Detection Rules from a [Repository](repositories.md) without modifying the base query

 ### _Field Settings_
 * **Signature Fields**: create unique signatures on this detection that will stack duplicates into one card for easier identification

    * Click `Clone From Input` to automatically generate these signatures from the Input

 * **[Field Templates](../field-templates/index.md)**: define fields used to map values to an Observable when consuming data from an Input or creating an Event from a Detection
 * **Additional Fields**: individually provide any other additional relevant fields